To the Members of AMIC:

 A Message from the Chairman

-AMIC has added 7 new members since we met last year.
-Overall, AMIC’s membership, continues to hold steady with 578 insured’s, including 391 municipalities, 78 utility boards, 41 solid waste/water authorities, 48 associations and 20 transit authorities.
+Overall, AMIC’s membership, continues to hold steady with 577 insureds, including 389 municipalities, 78 utility boards, 41 solid waste/water authorities, 49 associations and 20 transit authorities.
 AMIC’s current market share exceeds 95 percent.

-The SkidCar system, which was implemented 17 years ago, has been very successful with over 16,800 police officers, fire fighters, and employees trained to date.
-The Fire Arms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained over 7,400 police officers from departments throughout the state.
+The SkidCar system, which was implemented in 2001, has been very successful with over 18,400 police officers, fire fighters and employees trained to date.
+The Fire Arms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained more than 8,100 police officers from departments throughout the state.

 In closing, let me say it is a distinct pleasure to bring this excellent report to you.
 Membership continues to hold steady; member surplus is strong; and AMIC looks forward to Insuring the Future of Your Local Government.